-Background: In June 2016, I was selected for the 360 for Good Bootcamp by Oculus at the Facebook HQ.
+In June 2016, I was selected for the 360 for Good Bootcamp by Oculus at the Facebook HQ.
 They paired me with CARE, a leading humanitarian organization fighting global poverty, to tell their story through 360-degree video and virtual reality.
 A month later we were in Niger, West Africa filming the story of a family’s life that had been changed by CARE’s Village Savings and Loans Association (VSLA).
-The resulting project has been given $100k in Facebook credits, debuted at the Oculus House during Sundance Film Festival and will have a world premiere at SXSW.
-In March 2017, the project will be fully released and available on the Oculus Rift, Samsung Gear VR, and Facebook 360 platforms.
+The resulting project has been presented at SXSW, Sundance Film Festival at the Oculus House, Skoll World Forum, Atlanta Film Festival, Harvard Social Enterprise Conference, and the CARE National Conference.
+It is available to watch through the Oculus, Jaunt, Vimeo, and Facebook 360 platforms.

 URL: VR for Good by Oculus

 Role: Director, Producer, Writer, Camera Operator, Editor